gautiersc/gautiersc.github.io/README.md

-# max-xoo.github.io
+# Why
-My site because I'm supposed to be a star 🤩
+My portfolio because I'm supposed to be a star 🤩